FionnMcA/CT326-Programming-III/README.md

 </p>

-## 📘 Module Information
+## Module Information

-- For more information on this module visit the [official course page](https://www.universityofgalway.ie/course-information/module/CT326).
+- For more information on this module visit the [official module page](https://www.universityofgalway.ie/course-information/module/CT326).

-## 📝 Assignment Grades
+## Assignment Grades

 | Assignment | Grade |
 |------------|-------|